Event and activity information

 • Everyone is welcome to join us on the day and you don't need to register.

-• Conversation club sessions are held in the foyer at Central Library on Thursday mornings 11am-12pm.
+• Conversation club sessions are held at Central Library on Thursday mornings 11am-12pm.

 • If you'd like to know more you can phone 01908 254050 or speak to library staff.